chinapedia/wikipedia.abstract.en/Page/Psalms.md

 In Christian worship

-Psałterz_florianski1.jpg's psalter, 14th or 15th century, Polish translation]] Cantoria_Della_Robbia_OPA_Florence_9.jpg)]] Schnorr_von_Carolsfeld_Bibel_in_Bildern_1860_134.png]] New Testament references show that the earliest Christians used the Psalms in worship, and the Psalms have remained an important part of worship in most Christian Churches.
+'s psalter, 14th or 15th century, Polish translation]] )]] ]] New Testament references show that the earliest Christians used the Psalms in worship, and the Psalms have remained an important part of worship in most Christian Churches.
 The Eastern Orthodox, Catholic, Presbyterian, Lutheran and Anglican Churches have always made systematic use of the Psalms, with a cycle for the recitation of all or most of them over the course of one or more weeks.
 In the early centuries of the Church, it was expected that any candidate for bishop would be able to recite the entire Psalter from memory, something they often learned automatically[29] during their time as monks.

 Paul the Apostle quotes psalms (specifically Psalms 14 and 53, which are nearly identical) as the basis for his theory of original sin, and includes the scripture in the Epistle to the Romans, chapter 3.